Limitations

 - Enable the Transpile interface tools into configurations checkbox if you want to convert interface tools from Alteryx into pipeline configurations in Prophecy.

 - Click Validate to have Prophecy check that the migration is possible for all staged files.
+Validation checks whether the uploaded workflows can be successfully transpiled and identifies unsupported tools, missing metadata, or configuration issues before conversion begins.

 -